Indu041/Resume-evalutor/README.md

 Role Matching: Compares extracted skills with a database of job roles using cosine similarity or embeddings to find the best fit.

-Job Role Generator (Optional): Recommends roles not only from existing data but can also generate personalized role titles using Generative AI (GPT).

 Match Score: Displays a match percentage between the resume and each job role.

 Feedback & Recommendations: Provides suggestions to improve resume relevance for the target roles.